What to expect at Broken Bread Church, Prince George

 Broken Bread encourages you to include others from the church in your lives during the week.
 If you are playing sports, invite someone from church.
 If you are having a BBQ, invite someone.
 If you are helping a friend put on a new roof, then on Friday night rope a group of people from the church into helping out.
 Although our weekly gatherings are a great start to building community it can’t end there.
 The church exists all week.

 Outside of our services we serve our community together.
 Over time we will partner with other churches and para-church organizations that are already doing great work in Prince George such as Ness Lake Bible Camp, Youth For Christ, the New Life Christian Centre, and the Hope for Women Pregnancy Centre.
-Other times we partner in secular civic activities such as the annual garbage cleanup, the winter games, Coldsnap and many other things.
-Of course, we may also pioneer our own projects.
+Right now our main service project is partnering with the Salvation Army food bank.

 Beyond our church and our city, there is a whole world out there who needs to hear the good news of Jesus Christ.